The Palumbo Sunday Red Sauce

 Grated romano cheese

 Place the slices on a wooden cutting board or work area.
-Sprinkle with salt pepper and grated cheese, Add one ½ slice of bacon to each slice, one clove of garlic and some parsley.
-Roll and secure with tooth picks.
+Sprinkle with salt and pepper and grated cheese.
+Add 1/2 slice of bacon to each slice, one clove of garlic, and some parsley.
+Roll and secure with toothpicks.

-5 saltine crackers crushed and moistened from water
+5-6 saltine crackers crushed and moistened with water

-Put meat in a large mixing bowl, add egg, salt cheese and breadcrumbs, then crush the crackers in your hand and moisten under the faucet.
+Place meat in a large mixing bowl, add egg, salt, cheese, and breadcrumbs, then crush the crackers in your hand and moisten under the faucet.
 They should be mushy.
 Add to the mixture.
 You want the mixture to be stiff enough to roll into meatballs but not too dry.
-If too dry add another egg or a little water, if too wet add more breadcrumbs.
+If too dry, and another egg or a little water, if too wet, add more breadcrumbs.

-Roll into balls maybe about an inch or so in size (giant meatballs only sell in restaurants you want normal size meatballs) You then want to brown the meatballs in a frying pan with a small amount of oil.
-They don’t need to be cooked thru, in fact should not (except for the one you have to share with your dog because it smells so good) Set aside and add to the sauce after the sauce has cooked for an hour.
+Roll into balls about an inch or so in diameter.
+(Giant meatballs only sell in restaurants, you want normal size meatballs.)
+Brown the meatballs in a frying pan with a small amount of oil.
+They don’t need to be cooked through, in fact should not (except for the one you have to share with your dog because it smells so good).
+Set aside and add to the sauce after the sauce has cooked an hour.